Longines Cal.370 9ct 1964/1965

 The Strap and Buckle

-The strap fitted is a high-quality brandy Crocodile strap with a gold plated Longines buckle.
+The strap fitted is a high quality blue cocksfoot with a gold-plated Longines buckle.
 If a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry Tan, Conker, Dark Brown and Black in stock, in plain padded leather, or crocodile skin or lizard skin.
 Please also let us know if you have unusually large or small wrists, to enable us to match the strap accordingly.

 The Box and Papers